prof3ssorSt3v3/mad9011/docs/modules/week7/README.md

 ::: tip TODO Before next week

 - If you have not read all these notes and watched the videos from this week, do that first.
-- Finish reading the notes for week 7 and watch all the videos in the notes for week 9.
+- Read the notes and watch all the videos for Week 9.
 - Assignment 2 - Employee profile page
   :::